 An activity which aids in the prevention or elimination of slums or blighted area.
-Examples include the elimination of faulty wiring, falling plaster, or other similar conditions which are detrimental to all potential occupants; historic preservation of a public facility; and demolition of a vacant deteriorated, abandoned building.
 The activity must meet the following qualifying criteria:

 - a) The activity must be designated to eliminate specific conditions of blight or physical decay on a spot basis. - b) The activity must be limited to acquisition, clearance, relocation, historic preservation, and/or rehabilitation of buildings.
 Rehabilitation is limited to the extent necessary to eliminate specific conditions detrimental to public health and safety.